Maerdy: Little Moscow period

+Pit closure and memorialisation

+Maerdy remained one of the last working mines in the South Wales valleys during the 1984-85 miners' strike, with the community maintaining solid support for the strike.
+The colliery finally closed in December 1990, ending over a century of coal mining in the area.

+Several memorials commemorate the area's mining heritage.
+Maerdy Park contains a memorial to the 1885 disaster victims, featuring a coal dram filled with coal from the colliery.
+War memorials honour local soldiers who died in both world wars.
+A bridge near the Avon factory commemorates Frank Owen of Pentre Road, who died fighting in the Spanish Civil War.
+In 2017, the "Maerdy Gateway" memorial was erected at the foot of the mountain road to Aberdare, featuring a pitwheel and statue of a miner holding a child, incorporating the masonry dedication stones and signage from the demolished Workingmen's Hall.

+Maerdy today

+Today, Maerdy is a post-industrial community with a population of 3,160 as of the 2011 census.
+The former colliery site now houses the Avon Group factory, which manufactures rubber components for aerosol cans and vehicle gaskets and seals.

+The hills surrounding Maerdy have become a significant location for renewable energy development, symbolising the area's transition from coal mining to clean energy generation.
+An operational 24MW wind farm with eight Siemens turbines is located on Mynydd Maerdy.

+Additional wind energy projects are planned for the area.
+The Welsh Government has proposed the Carreg Wen wind farm as part of its renewable energy strategy, which would feature 18 turbines between Aberdare and Maerdy.
+These developments contribute to the Welsh Government's target of generating renewable electricity to meet 100% of Wales's needs by 2035.

+The community faces contemporary challenges including high unemployment levels (19% inactivity rate), limited transport links, and below-average qualification levels, with 29% of residents over 16 having no formal qualifications.

+Community facilities include Maerdy Community Primary School and Maerdy Park.
+The Community Archives Wales scheme operates a local archive group that preserves the area's historical photographs and documents.

 Governance

 The Maerdy electoral ward is coterminous with the community and elects one county councillor to Rhondda Cynon Taf County Borough Council.
 Since 1995 representation has flipped between the Labour Party and Plaid Cymru.

 However, a 2018 review of electoral arrangements by the Local Democracy and Boundary Commission for Wales would see Maerdy ward merged with neighbouring Ferndale.
 The proposals would take effect from the 2022 council elections.

 Transport

 Between 1849 and 1856, the Taff Vale Railway opened the Maerdy Branch from Porth, including a station at Maerdy.
 Passenger services were withdrawn in 1964, and the line closed completely in August 1986 after coal from Mardy Colliery was raised through Tower Colliery.

 In 2005, RCT council constructed the A4223 Porth and Lower Rhondda Fach Relief Road (Porth Bypass) follows the old railway line through Ynyshir, past Wattstown and on to Pontygwaith.
 The northern section forms a branch to the Taff Trail cycleway.